rackerlabs/support-how-to/content/cloud-servers/how-to-serve-multiple-domains-using-virtual-hosts.md

         </VirtualHost>

-and this is a sample vhost configuration for Nginx:
+The following example shows a virtual host configuration for NGINX:

         server {